syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining items size

-The [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property can be used to set the allowed size for an item.
+You can use the [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#allowedsizes) property to set the allowed size for an item.
 The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only).
 On resizing, the items size can be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}